 Figure 1: In the previous version, you needed to configure instances within the Media Control Center Rule Builder and the Media Control Center Security, noted below.

 In the new version, we simplified this approach by putting all settings in the Security section of the Media Control Center – where you’ll find the SRM and SAM.

 Figure 3: Security Rule Manager.

-The SRM is the platform that includes all the protection rules: Access Rules, Managed Rules, Rate Rules and Custom Rules.
+The SRM platform includes all the protection rules: Access Rules, Managed Rules, Rate Rules, and Custom Rules.